ClementNerma/Rave/docs/books/hybrid.md

 As we can see here, the callback's argument required in the `summation`'s signature must be placed at the very beginning of the callback's arguments.
 We couldn't have written `lambda (coeff: int, num: int) -> int` for example.

-### Macros
+### Flexs

 Remember when we saw `println!` at the beginning?
 We told that it was a _macro_.
 And it's now time to see what's this!

-Macros, as their alternative name _preprocessor functions_ indicates, are functions.
+Flexs, as their long name _flexible functions_ indicates, are functions.
 And as functions, they take argument, define a return type, as well as a body.

-Still, macros have a double specificity (in addition to the fact we write a `!` after their name to call them).
+Still, flexs have a double specificity (in addition to the fact we write a `!` after their name to call them).
 First, their content is evaluated only when they are called.
 Secondly, type checking is done only at this time.

 What does that mean?
 Well, let's take an example: